-- The core DAS product is now digitalised - Our Lending value stream is broadening to offer individual 'instant loans', customised MSE Loans and Programmatic Loans.
+Our Lending value stream is broadening to offer individual 'instant loans', customised MSE Loans and Programmatic Loans.
 Letshego's 'Programmatic Approach' is gaining momentum in planning and structure.
-During 2021, Letshego Namibia secured USD50 million from the International Finance Corporation (IFC) to kick start the development of a socially impactful Affordable Housing solution - We are on track to roll out an educational loan portfolio before June 2022 in Botswana.
+During 2021, Letshego Namibia

+We are on track to roll out an educational loan portfolio before June 2022 in Botswana.
-- 2021 was a milestone year for Letshego's Savings and Deposit segment, crossing the P1billion mark in portfolio value

-- Digital Savings portfolio of products roadmap in 2022 include:

-- Digital FlexiSave Account

-- Digital Group Savings Account

-- Digital Transactional Account
+- 2021 was a milestone year for Letshego's Savings and Deposit segment, crossing the P1billion mark in portfolio value - Digital Savings portfolio of products roadmap in 2022 include: - Digital FlexiSave Account - Digital Group Savings Account - Digital Transactional Account